MajestyOTBR/TibiaSpriteExtractor-11-11.98/README.md

 # TibiaSpriteExtractor-11-11.98
+theres an issue with spr creating, it spits out empty frames so dont use atm. just use extract spritesheet and then use slicer in objectbuilder

 extracts tibia sheets from the latest tibia client , with licence do wtf u want but leave credit :) this also adds the extracted bmp to selected spr file, in wich u can downgrade/upgrade or just keep the version as it was ^^